Research by PhD: funded positions

 School of Psychology OPEN Studentships

 We are currently accepting applications to study for a PhD in one (or more) of the areas of research outlined below, conducting research with leading academics, their research teams and collaborators.
-We currently have 16 Open PhD studentships supported by a range of funding sources.
 Those wishing to apply do not need to have their own specific research proposal.
 Indeed many of our successful students arrive having only identified a general area of interest in which to conduct their research apprenticeships, which in many cases provides an opportunity for training in a wide range of techniques.
 By the time our students have competed their PhDs, the majority will have published scientific papers in leading peer-reviewed journals, and go on to secure positions in academic or academic-related domains (e.g., fellowships, post-doctoral research in the UK or abroad, postgraduate taught courses, lectureships, industrial research).

 Our PhD studentships therefore provide opportunities to be trained in many techniques relevant to your topic area, and to gain experience from projects beyond your own, in order to strengthen your research expertise and future employment prospects.